ParisNeo/lollms_sso_client/README.md

 A lightweight, dependency-free JavaScript client library to easily integrate third-party web applications with the LoLLMs Single Sign-On (SSO) service.

-## Features

--   Simple initialization.
+## How It Works (The SSO Flow)

+This library simplifies a secure authentication flow similar to OAuth2.
+The client application (your app) never handles user passwords or the SSO secret.

--   Handles redirection to and from the LoLLMs login page.
+1.  **Redirect to LoLLMs**: Your application redirects the user to the LoLLMs login page.
--   Manages SSO token storage in `localStorage`.
+2.  **User Login & Authorization**: The user logs into their LoLLMs account and authorizes your application to access their information.
+3.  **Redirect Back with Token**: LoLLMs redirects the user back to your application's specified "Redirect URI" with a short-lived, single-use token in the URL.
+4.  **Token Validation**: Your application's frontend captures the token from the URL using this library.
--   Provides a method to securely verify the token and fetch user data.
+5.  **Fetch User Info**: Your application uses the library's `introspect()` method.
+This method securely sends the token to the LoLLMs backend, which validates it and returns the authorized user data.
--   Logs the user out of the client application.
+6.  **Session Management**: Your application can now use the returned user data to create its own session, log the user in, and update the UI.

 ## 1. Setup in LoLLMs

 Before using this library, you must configure your application within your LoLLMs instance:

-1. Navigate to **Settings -> Services** (if you are a regular user) or **Admin Panel -> Services** (if you are an administrator setting up a system-wide app).
+1. Navigate to **Settings -> Services** (for personal apps) or **Admin Panel -> Services** (for system-wide apps).
 2. Add or Edit an Application.
 3. Set the **Authentication Type** to `LoLLMs SSO`.
+4. A unique **Client ID** will be generated from the application name (e.g., `my_test_app`).
+You will need this for the client library.
-4. Fill in the **Redirect URI**.
+5. Fill in the **Redirect URI**.
 This is the exact URL in your application where LoLLMs will send the user back after they log in (e.g., `https://myapp.com/auth/callback`).
-This page must include this SSO client library.
+This page must use this SSO client library to handle the redirect.
-5. Select the user information your application requires (e.g., Email, First Name).
+6. Select the user information your application requires (e.g., Email, First Name).
-6. If no **SSO Secret** exists, click `Generate Secret`. **Copy this secret immediately** and store it securely in your application's backend.
-You will not be able to see it again.
+7. Click **Save Changes**.
+The SSO secret is managed by the LoLLMs backend and is **not required** by this client library.

 ## 2. Integration into Your Application

 ### Step 1: Include the Library

-Download `lollms_sso_client.js` and include it in your web page.
+Download `lollms_sso_client.js` from the `lollms_sso_client/` directory and include it in your web page.

 ```html
 <script src="path/to/lollms_sso_client.js"></script>